 To play games, switch back to Retail mode.
 For details, see the Xbox One Developer Mode Activation page.

-If you decide to leave the Developer Preview Programme, you’ll have to do a factory reset on your Xbox One console.
+If you decide to leave the Developer Preview Program, you’ll have to do a factory reset on your Xbox One console.
 When you do a factory reset, all the content on your console is erased.
 If that happens, you’ll have to reinstall all your games and apps.
-As long as you were online when you played your games, your Xbox profile, games achievements, gamerscore and avatar are saved, and you won't lose them.
+As long as you were online when you played your games, your Xbox profile, games achievements, gamerscore, and avatar are saved, and you won't lose them.

 With this release, you can't publish your apps.
 You’ll be able to publish your apps in a subsequent release.
 This release is intended to give developers early access to developer tools so they have time to code their apps before the final product/release.

-If you're still in Developer mode after you leave the Developer Preview Programme, start Dev Home, and press the Leave developer mode button.
+If you're still in Developer mode after you leave the Developer Preview Program, start Dev Home, and press the Leave developer mode button.
 This will reboot your console in Retail mode.
 For more information, go to the Xbox One Developer Mode Activation page.

-Publishing for apps will be available through Development Centre later in the year.
+Publishing for apps will be available through Development Center later in the year.
 The Universal Windows (UWP) apps that are created and tested on a retail Xbox One will go through the same review and publication process that Windows conducts today, with additional reviews to meet Xbox One standards.

 You can use UWP and your Xbox One in Developer mode to build and test your games on your Xbox One.
 To publish UWP games, you must register at ID@Xbox.

-ID@Xbox provides developers full access to Xbox Live APIs for their games, including gamerscore and achievements, as well as the ability to take advantage of multiplayer gaming between devices, cloud saves and all the features of the Xbox Live service on Xbox One.
+ID@Xbox provides developers full access to Xbox Live APIs for their games, including gamerscore and achievements, as well as the ability to take advantage of multiplayer gaming between devices, cloud saves, and all the features of the Xbox Live service on Xbox One.
 ID@Xbox can also provide access to Xbox One development kits for games that require access to the maximum potential of the Xbox One hardware.